 - Drizzle milk into the flour and use a fork to mix it into the flour and create crumbs.

-- Dip each chicken tender into flour mixture and then egg wash coating both sides then dip back into seasoned flour thoroughly coating each piece.
-Then add piece to baking sheet to rest.
+- Dip each piece of chicken into flour mixture and then egg wash coating both sides then dip back into seasoned flour thoroughly coating each piece.
+Then add piece to baking sheet lined with parchment paper that's been sprayed with oil spray to rest.

 - Finish coating all chicken and let sit for 10-15 minutes until coating has set.

-- Add floured chicken to parchment paper and liberally spray the tops of chicken tenders with non stick spray and drizzle the tops of chicken with tablespoons of vegetable oil.
+- Liberally spray the tops of chicken with non stick spray and drizzle the tops of chicken with tablespoons of vegetable oil.

 - Bake for 20-25 minutes or until chicken is cooked throughout.
 Serve with lemon wedges and sprinkle lemon on chicken if you wish.